 Report of the Final Oral Examination

 After you successfully complete the final oral examination, make sure your adviser submits the Report of a Final Oral/Written Examination Form to the Graduate School.
-When your thesis or dissertation has been approved by your adviser and committee without need for revisions, have the faculty sign the signature page for the thesis or dissertation.
 Also, by this time you should have discussed the option on the ETD Rights, Permissions and Contact Form.
 You should decide, with advice from your adviser, whether to submit your ETD as Traditional versus Open Access publishing, whether you want to embargo viewing access for a period of time and whether you wish to pay a fee to register copyright for your document with ProQuest/UMI.

 Final Visit to the Graduate School